TheLapisGoat/SIR-Model-with-MCMC-Analysis/README.md

 [Report](./Report/Report.pdf) of the project.
 ## Setup
-Install all dependencies using `pip install - r requirements.txt.`
+Install all dependencies using `pip install -r requirements.txt`.